-Revenues also include sulfur sales of \$209,176 for the fourth quarter of fiscal 2023 and for \$677,942 for the FY2023.
+Revenues also include sulfur sales of \$181,760 for the first quarter of fiscal 2024 and \$162,879 for the FY2023 comparative quarter.
 The sulfur revenue is earned from the sale of sulfur recovered from gold concentrate during the smelting process.
-The Company entered into a March 16, 2022 agreement with its smelter whereby the Company sells its sulfur recovered during the smelting process.
+The Company entered into a March 2022 agreement with its smelter whereby the Company sells the sulfur recovered during the smelting process.